Plutonium-X/.github/profile/README.md

 - <a href=https://github.com/Plutonium-X/KIT_Bhaal>Auramaster</a>: a priest with powerful offensive capabilities.
 - <a href=https://github.com/Plutonium-X/KIT_Pirate>Pirate</a>: a thief with a pirate theme (reserved for the protagonist).
 - <a href=https://github.com/Plutonium-X/KIT_Riskbreaker>Riskbreaker</a>: an unusual warrior.
-- <a href=https://github.com/Plutonium-X/KIT_Runic>Runic Bladesinger</a> : a warrior who can cast symbols, words of power and more (not in english).
 - <a href=https://github.com/Plutonium-X/KIT_Lion>Lion Warrior</a>: a shapeshifting ranger.
+- <a href=https://github.com/Plutonium-X/KIT_Runic>Runiczny Pieśniarz Klingi</a>: a warrior who can cast symbols, words of power and more (not in english).
 - <a href=https://github.com/Plutonium-X/KIT_Elements>Władca Żywiołów</a>: a powerful Invoker and Conjurer druid (not in english).
 - <a href=https://github.com/Plutonium-X/KIT_Lumiere>Rycerz Światłości</a>: a paladin more warrior than support (not in english).*
 - <a href=https://github.com/Plutonium-X/KIT_Chantelame>Bladesinger</a>: a warrior with druidic/arcanic abilities.*